verbb/formie/README.md

 - Customise your submit buttons - even multiple submits for multi-page forms.
 - Pick from existing fields with ease.
 - **Synced fields** - Create your fields in one place, then use them everywhere!
+- **Conditions** - Hide or show fields based on other fields' values.

 ### Email Notifications
 - Multiple email notifications per-form.
 Notify your staff and customers at the same time about their submissions.